As a Farmer I Must Continue to Share My Story

 I can talk about practices such as this all day long, but there’s nothing quite like showing them to people who want to learn more.
 That’s why our farm participates in “open farm days,” when guests can visit our farm and ask questions.
 When people watch us farm with their own eyes and hear us describe what we do and why we do it, they almost always come away with a better appreciation of agriculture and its challenges.

-Others have joined me in this effort, but we need more help from farmers in my country, throughout the EU, and around the world.
+Others have joined me in this effort, but we need more help from farmers in my country, throughout the EU, et dans le monde.

 We’ve got to tell our stories—and when we tell them with honesty and authority, we’ll win hearts and minds and defend our freedom to farm.